pcerejeira/Portfolio/aws/README.md

 Feel free to explore each project to gain insights into my experience and capabilities in utilizing AWS services to drive impactful solutions.

 1. [Project 1](./project1): Retrieve and store company data from a remote server using SFTP (Secure File Transfer Protocol) and AWS S3.
-Discover how this automated process enables efficient analysis of a company fleet routing."
+Discover how this automated process enables efficient analysis of a company fleet routing.

 I hope you find this section informative and witness the value of my knowledge and experience in leveraging AWS services.